meihuisu/UCVM/docs/installation_hpc_usc.rst

 Further Reading
 ---------------

-To learn more about UCVM, please visit our UCVM overview page which discusses how UCVM works and what data products it can produce.
+To learn more about UCVM, please visit our UCVM overview page which discusses how UCVM works, what data products it can produce, and more about the commands included with the platform.

 .. toctree::
    :maxdepth: 2